ericyu423/DesignPatterns/README.md

         }

 explanation:

+     static
+makes

+     shareInstance
-*static make "shareInstance" a class variable
+a class variable

 so you can do

     let shared = MySingleton.shareInstance
     x = shared.adID
+while

-* private init()
+    private init()

-this prevents you to let x = MySingleton() prevent you to create other instance/copy of this class
+prevents you to do

+        let x = MySingleton()
+so you will not allow to create other instance/copy of this class (since it is a singleton)